Information

 Certificate from the condominium

-A certificate from the co-ownership stating that you have no outstanding debts normally costs €50.
-ATTENTION: If you have outstanding debts to the condominium and the buyer finances with a bank, the bank will not complete the purchase until the outstanding debt is paid.
-If the buyer finances with their own funds, it is also a common solution that the amount owed is retained by a lawyer in connection with the settlement and paid to the condominium at the change of ownership.
+A certificate from the community of owners (comunidad) stating that you have no outstanding debt normally costs 50€.
+NOTE: If you have outstanding debt to the community and the buyer is financing through a bank, the bank will not complete the purchase until the debt is paid.
+If the buyer is using their own funds, a common solution is for the outstanding amount to be withheld by a lawyer during the settlement and paid to the community upon the change of ownership.

 Plusvalía